Fran Callen Artist Bio 2020

 Fran has taught drawing and painting in tertiary institutions for thirteen years, including South Australian School of Art, Tauondi Aboriginal College and currently teaches at Adelaide College of the Arts.
 She has also worked as a community artist across Australia and overseas, specialising in collaborative murals with community groups.
 She currently works from her studio at Collective Haunt Inc. in Adelaide.

-Within these drawings are explorations of new-motherhood, domesticity and the struggle to find the ultimate art/mother balance.
-I have strived for a process that can run alongside mothering, by using non-toxic materials in short snatches of time, in works that include children’s input in their development.
-Mothering itself has become a rich source of deep inspiration.
+Within these drawings are explorations of motherhood, domesticity and the struggle to find the ultimate art/mother balance.
+I have striven for a process that compliments motherhood.
+I incorporate primarily non-toxic materials in short snatches of time.
+My children participate in the process.
+Mothering has enriched and transformed my practise.
 In the making, un-stretched canvas is draped tablecloth-like, the kitchen table the easel.
 Drawings become records of domestic rituals.
-Objects are sketched as they appear during routines of family life, and then beyond, to the Central Market, and other spaces.
-Wine, coffee, tea, juice, salt and spices, all become mark-making mediums.
+Objects are sketched as they pass across the surface during routines of family life.
+Wine, tea, and childrens spills all become mark-making mediums.
 Perspective warps as I move around the canvas and shadows change with time.
 Drawings evolve to become a layering of moments, a record of time passing.
 The narrative of the artworks’ own history is revealed within its layers.
-My artwork remains about human behavior.
+My artwork remains about human behaviour.
 The Tabletop drawings have become as much about drawing, as they are about life.